philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 ### The `ABBREVIATE` Filter Strategy {id="abbreviate"}

-Available to the person's name filters (Ph-Eye/NER, first names, surnames, and physician names), this strategy replaces a person's name with its initials.
-For example, `George Washington` will be changed to `GW`.
+This strategy replaces a detected value with the uppercase initials of its whitespace-separated words.
+For example, `George Washington` becomes `GW`, and `john smith` becomes `JS`.
+It is most useful for names (for example reducing a person's name to initials) and is available to any filter type.

 An example person's names filter using the `ABBREVIATE` filter strategy: